 A divorce may be contested or uncontested.
 A contested divorce is one in which the spouses disagree on one or more issues associated with the divorce.
 Frequent disputed issues in a contested divorce include, but are not limited to, distribution of marital property, child custody, child support, timesharing and alimony.
 Some even disagree on whether a divorce is necessary.
 An uncontested divorce is much simpler.
 In an uncontested divorce, the spouses agree on all of the issues pertaining to the divorce, including those listed previously.
 Given the non‑adversarial nature of uncontested divorces, they typically take much less time to resolve than a contested divorce.

+Act smart contact now and start a legal process with our most experienced Divorce Lawyers Jacksonville FL.
 In order to obtain a divorce in Florida, one of the spouses to the marriage must live in the state for at least six months or be a member of the military stationed in Florida before the petition is filed.
 In addition to the residency requirement, there are certain complicated court processes and requirements that must be followed.
 Courts require particular forms and paperwork to be completed and filed.
 The petition must be filed with the appropriate filing fee and served upon the other spouse in accordance with state law and rules of court procedure.

 When spouses divorce, the last thing either of them want is the uncertainty of putting their case in a judge’s hands.
 The known is always better than the unknown.
 Florida courts typically require a formal mediation between the parties before any divorce proceeding goes before a judge.
 During a typical mediation, the parties to the divorce are in separate rooms.
 If they are represented, their attorney is with them as well.
 A mediator then goes back and forth between rooms and talks to the spouses about what the others want in an attempt to work toward a resolution.
 If the spouses cannot reach an agreement, the case is then set for a trial before a judge.